Alfresco/docs-alfresco/sync-service/latest/config/jmx.md

 ## JMX connection with authentication

 Before enabling the authentication, first you need to create a password file.
-The file name is not important.
+The file name isn't important.
 Use the following example for guidance.

 > **Note:** If you're using an earlier JDK version than 9, then you'll need to specify the role in a separate `jmx.access` file.